Sydney Barros: Early life

-HOPEs

-2016
+Junior gymnastics career

+2016–17

-In 2016 Baros was part of the HOPEs program.
+In 2016, Baros was part of the HOPEs program.
 She competed at the 2016 HOPES Championships where she placed second in the all-around behind Konnor McClain.
-She posted the third highest scores on both vault and floor exercise.
+She posted the third-highest scores on both vault and floor exercises.

-Junior

-2017

-In 2017 Barros qualified for junior elite status at the KPAC National Qualifier.
-In late July she competed at the 2017 U.S. Classic where she placed 18th in the all-around.
+In 2017, Barros competed for the Gymnastics Academy of Atlanta.
+She appeared in competition for the club from January through April and qualified for junior elite status at the KPAC National Qualifier.
+She then moved to Texas Dreams and in late July she competed at the 2017 U.S. Classic where she placed 18th in the all-around.
 She qualified to compete at the 2017 National Championships where she placed 23rd in the all-around.

 2018

-In 2018 Barros competed at a verification camp where she placed fourth amongst the juniors behind Sunisa Lee, Kayla DiCello, and Jordan Bowers.
-Due to her performance she was named to the team to compete at the Junior Pan American Championships; as a result she was also added to the junior national team.
+In 2018, Barros competed at a verification camp where she placed fourth amongst the juniors behind Sunisa Lee, Kayla DiCello, and Jordan Bowers.
+Due to her performance, she was named to the team to compete at the Junior Pan American Championships; as a result, she was also added to the junior national team.
 Later that month Barros traveled to Italy to compete at the 2018 City of Jesolo Trophy alongside her club teammates Ragan Smith and Emma Malabuyo.
-While there Barros only competed on floor exercise and vault as her injured her ankle on the latter and withdrew from the remainder of the competition.
+While there, Barros only competed in the floor exercise and vault as she injured her ankle on the latter and withdrew from the remainder of the competition.
 Due to the injury she also withdrew from the Pan American Championships.

-Barros returned to competition to compete at the 2018 U.S. Classic; however she only competed on uneven bars and balance beam, finishing 13th and 31st respectively.
+Barros returned to competition to compete at the 2018 U.S. Classic; however, she only competed on uneven bars and balance beam, finishing 13th and 31st, respectively.
 She competed the all-around at the 2018 National Championships where after day 1 she was ranked 17th.
 She withdrew from the second day of competition.